patrick-chesser-dev/repositorymanagement/README.md

 # Repository Management Sample Project
 This is a project demonstrating a simple serverless application that provides convenience functionality for management of public git repositories.
-The scope of this project is to simply provide an API that will allow a user to request the count of the number of open pull requests against a given public github repository.
+The scope of this project is to simply provide an API that will allow a user to request the count of the number of commits per open pull requests against a given public github repository.
 I have designed the application to make it flexible enough to allow for management of other repositories in the future, as well as made it easy to provide additional functionality.

 ## Architecture/Design Documents
 ### Context Diagram